systopia/funding/docs/usage/usage-reviewers.md

 ### Approve a Funding Case

-If a funding case is approved, a transfer contract is created and the drawdown phase begins.
+When a funding case gets approved, a transfer contract is created and the drawdown phase begins.
 As long as there is no transfer contract, no drawdowns are possible.

-A funding can be approved in the funding case view which, can be accessed via **Funding > Funding Cases**.
+A funding case can be approved in the funding case view which, can be accessed via **Funding > Funding Cases**.
 It is only possible to approve funding cases with the following properties:

 * At least one associated application has the status *eligible*.
-* All associated applications have the status *eligible*, *withdrawn* or *rejected*, i.e. there's a decision about the eligibility.
+* All associated applications have the status *eligible*, *withdrawn*, or *rejected*, i.e. there's a decision about the eligibility.

 ## Drawdown Phase